/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why OnTheClock Is Best for Small Nonprofits

-Small nonprofits feel every dollar, so price matters first.
+Small nonprofits cherish every dollar, so price matters first.
 OnTheClock charges $4 per employee per month plus a $5 base fee.
 A 10-person nonprofit pays $45 a month before the nonprofit discount, and 30% comes off after you contact the team.
 OnTheClock states it serves more than 300 nonprofits, including schools, libraries, and churches, and that churches or shelters in real financial need sometimes get free accounts.

 Setup is the other reason.
 A small nonprofit rarely has IT staff, so the clock has to be simple.
-Employees punch in from a phone, a shared tablet kiosk, or the web, and the hours automatically enter their time sheets for approval.
+Employees punch in from a phone, a shared tablet kiosk, or the web, and the hours automatically enter time sheets for approval.
 PTO tracking is built in, and support is handled in-house, so when a question comes up, a person answers.

 Why OnTheClock Is Different

-On the feature side, OnTheClock covers what a nonprofit office needs without the bloat: GPS and geofencing for offsite staff, IP-address restrictions, scheduling, and overtime calculations.
+On the feature side, OnTheClock covers what a nonprofit office needs without the bloat: GPS and geofencing for off-site staff, IP-address restrictions, scheduling, and overtime calculations.
 It connects to QuickBooks, Gusto, ADP, and Paychex, so hours move to payroll without retyping.
-A faith-based nonprofit with a dozen staff across a main office and a food pantry can run the whole thing from one screen.
+A faith-based nonprofit with a dozen staff across a main office and food pantry can run the whole thing from one screen.
 Where it stops: OnTheClock tracks hours by job and project, but it doesn't split a single paycheck across multiple grants for formal fund accounting.
 If federal grant reporting is your core problem, read the FAQ on grant compliance below.

 Key Features